aTman23/aTman-Admin-Panel/README.md

 #### License Information:

-Skydash is released under MIT license.
-Skydash is a free Bootstrap 4 admin template developed from BootstrapDash.
+PsyShell - Admin is released under MIT license.
+PsyShell - Admin is a free Bootstrap 4 admin template developed from BootstrapDash.
 Feel free to download it, use it, share it, get creative with it.

-#### How to use Skydash?
+#### How to use PsyShell - Admin?

 -Install node-gyp package.
 If you don’t know the installation steps, please click [here](https://github.com/nodejs/node-gyp)

-- Click the Clone or Download button in GitHub and download as a ZIP file or you can enter the command git clone https://github.com/BootstrapDash/skydash-free-bootstrap-admin-template.git in your terminal to get a copy of this template.
+- Click the Clone or Download button in GitHub and download as a ZIP file or you can enter the command git clone https://github.com/BootstrapDash/PsyShell - Admin-free-bootstrap-admin-template.git in your terminal to get a copy of this template.

 -  After the files have been downloaded you will get a folder with all the required files